abergmanx/simple_agent/README.md

 Example commands:
 ```
 > Run analysis with E=200e9 Pa and A=0.001 m²
-> Increase the hight of the truss by 2 meters.
+> Increase the height of the truss by 2 meters
 > Find the smallest IPE profile we can use, while keeping the stress under 200 MPa
 ```